semantix/ADLLoader/README.md

 ## Using ADL 2 Parser in this library involved:
 * ADL 2 Parser and Reference Model project from its Github location.
 The project was compiled and jar libraries were created.
-* These libraries were added to Mayo Clinic's public maven repository :
+* These libraries were added to Mayo Clinic's public maven repository (as a third party library) :

 http://informatics.mayo.edu/maven